 hearing, it was exceptional in its legal process: serving as a resolution rather than a precursor to any sort of trial.

 From these episodes, we can extrapolate that the bell is a ceremonial "call to order" device at courts-martial wherein an officer is being formally tried on charges (full ceremony at trials would likely be mandated), and on occasion at legal hearings deemed to be of exceptional gravity.
 In the case of hearings, the added formality may be at the discretion of the presiding officer(s).

-In his article referenced above, Mr Schnitzer rightly points out that:
+In Mr Schnitzer's article referenced above, he rightly points out that:

 Interestingly, it's not used at the competency hearing for Kirk in "The Deadly Years," it's not used during the trial for Mr. Scott in "Wolf In the Fold," and it's not used at the mutiny trial of Mister Spock in "Turnabout Intruder."

-It is also not used at the ship's hearing against Harcourt Fenton Mudd ("Harry Mudd") on various charges in “Mudd's Women” [1x03].
+Additionally, it is not used at the ship's hearing against Harcourt Fenton Mudd ("Harry Mudd") on various charges in “Mudd's Women” [1x03].